suncoast-devs/handbook/lessons/css-responsive/index.md

 good approach.
 Also, taking an existing site and adding responsiveness to it, to make it mobile/tablet friendly, can be a lot more effort than just creating a separate mobile site or app, especially if it is a sprawling enterprise site.
-Read more about responsive design advantages and disadvantages.

 ---